dazinator/stint/README.md

 #### Locking

-If you run multiple instances of the job runner application, you'll want to configure the `ILockProvider` so that the same scheduled job doesn't run simulataneously on multiple nodes / processes.
+If you run multiple instances of the job runner application, you'll want to configure two key abstractions

-Implement this interface to use whatever distributed lock mechanism you want:
+- `ILockProvider`
+- `IAnchorStore`

+The `ILockProvider` is used to impelement your distributed lock using whatever technology you like (redis, sql etc) The `IAnchorStore` is used to ensure all instances can get and persist the job anchor to a location all nodes can see - eg. a central database, or a shared file system etc.

 ```csharp
     public interface ILockProvider